Constitution and Rules

 - 5.5 The Annual General and Extraordinary General Meeting can only meet for purposes if a quorum of any three members of the Executive Committee plus four other general members is reached.

-- 7.1 The Constitution of the Party may be amended, varied or added to on the recommendation of the executive committee provided that any such amendment is approved by a majority of members at an Annual General Meeting.
+- 7.1 The Constitution of the Party may be amended, varied or added to on the recommendation of the executive committee provided that any such amendment is approved by a majority of members at an Annual General Meeting or at an Extraordinary General Meeting.

 PRINT A COPY

-Open the PDF version to download for printing or saving on file.
+Open the PDF version to download for printing or saving.